How to get bigger, quicker wins by optimizing your testing workflow

 Many small changes or one big one?

-A reader recently asked us whether we had arrived at it via a series of iterations, or whether we had simply tested the new page against the old one.
+You might wonder whether we arrived at the final winning version via a series of smaller A/B tests, or whether we had simply tested the new page against the old one.

 We had done the latter.